Sneaker: Relentless

 “Why didn’t Lowman come with you?”
 Slip asked.

-Sneaker hauled on the rope.
-Souls being mostly (80-90%) insubstantial they didn’t weigh much.
+I hauled on the rope.
+Souls being eighty to ninety percent insubstantial they didn’t weigh much.
 “She broke her leg and wrist while mountain biking.
-I’m the back up.”
+I’m the backup.”

 Nandi’s head rose over the edge.
 He looked up.
 His eyes grew wide.
 “Look out!”